Introduction by Jim Liddane

-The Really Useful Group
+And then came The Really Useful Group!

-When I started with Deke, one of the other directors there was a chap called Derek Everett, who I'd known for many, many years and built up a good working relationship with.
+Well, when I started with Deke, one of the other directors there was a chap called Derek Everett, who I'd known for many, many years and built up a good working relationship with.
 But Derek left the Arlon Group to set up Really Useful Records (the record wing of Andrew Lloyd Webber's Really Useful organisation) and he approached me a couple of times, saying, "I would love you to come and join me".
 At first, I took it more as a piece of flattery but he became very insistent, saying, "It really could be a great move for you".